MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -SignInRedirectURL
-Specifies the sign-in redirect URL for the Web application.
+Specifies the sign-in redirect URL for the web application.

 ```yaml
 Type: String